 Just Down The Road

-But JDTR is a takeaway joint, where those others are sit-down affairs.
-It’s less than a minute’s walk from Whistle & Flute.
+But where those others are sit-down affairs, JDTR is a takeaway joint.
+Find the aptly named cafe less than a minute’s walk from its sibling cafe, Whistle & Flute.

-The sun-sprayed glasshouse on Greenhill Road has matte-green from the floor up the counter.
+The sun-sprayed glasshouse on Greenhill Road is designed by Sans-Arc Studio.
+Matte-green tiling climbs from the floor up the counter.
 The ceiling and back walls are timber-clad, and a white powder-coated Synesso coffee machine tops it all off.

 The discovery of a super-soft, crunchy-crusted loaf of white bread from The Village Baker shaped the menu.
 Almost everything served here is stuffed between thick-cut slices of it (or its rye equivalent).
 Made-to-order sandwiches come with big, punchy flavours, and portion sizes to match.

-For breakfast the egg and mortadella with Swiss cheese and aioli is “our take on the bacon-and-egg roll”, says Wesson.
+For breakfast the egg and mortadella with Swiss cheese and aioli is “our take on the bacon-and-egg roll”, says chef Stewart Wesson.

 There’s also a classic pulled chicken with avocado, iceberg lettuce, cucumber and aioli, and a stack up of Italian deli meats such as mortadella and salami with artichoke, olives, provolone and spicy tomato sugo.
 There’s a daily sanga and salad special.